FrancescoGonzalez/final-project-m320/readme.md

 - `PUT /reservation/{id}`: Update a specific reservation
 - `DELETE /reservation/{id}`: Delete a specific reservation
 - `GET /reservation/availability`: Check the availability of a reservation

+## Running the application

+To run the application, you first need to do a n `mvn clean install` to download the dependencies and build the project.
+Then, you can run the application with `mvn spring-boot:run`, or by starting the `Starter` class on your IDE.

+## Author

+This application was created by Francesco González (I2a) and sent on the 13th of May '24.